 This center provides access to all the documentation you might need during your product evaluation and integration:

-You can find the documentation and resources for Quanta such as hardware manual, mechanical drawings in the Quanta Documentation section.
+You can find the documentation and resources for Quanta such as hardware manual, mechanical drawings in the Quanta Documentation (legacy) section.

 On this link you will find the Operating Handbooks and external aiding integration guides.

 Your new Quanta device will be delivered with development kit containing: